 The programme will provide students with a solid foundation in traditional common law subjects, which are the bedrock of the Hong Kong legal system.
 In addition, the programme will introduce students to new ways of thinking about the law.
 Courses on interdisciplinary and theoretical approaches to the law are a required component of the programme.
 These courses will challenge students not only to understand what the law is, but also to contemplate what the law should be.
 The programme also includes a broad range of electives, which will allow students to explore their academic interests and to develop a specialty.
-Such exploration and specialization will culminate in a capstone requirement, which can be satisfied through submission of a dissertation, in which students are expected to engage with and advance the scholarship on cutting-edge areas of law, completion of a legal clinic course, or participation in an international mooting competition.
+Such exploration and specialisation will culminate in a capstone requirement, which can be satisfied through submission of a dissertation, in which students are expected to engage with and advance the scholarship on cutting-edge areas of law, completion of a legal clinic course, or participation in an international mooting competition.

 Mode of Attendance

 Programme Entrance Requirements